ibexa/documentation-user/docs/getting_started/dashboard/dashboard_block_reference.md

 - **Name** - Enter a name for the block.
 - **Number of categories** - Set a maximum number of categories to be displayed.
 Default value = 10.
+- **Show uncategorized products** - If selected, displays uncategorized products in the chart.

 On the **Design** tab, in the **View** field, select the layout to be used to present a list of products and submit your changes.